zuzana-kunckova/ticketbeast-v3/information.md

 - Adam’s error: Failed asserting that the page contains ’with Lethargy and Animosity’
 - My test passing

-From now on, while adding all the other fields in the show.blade.php, Adam keeps getting errors to indicate which fields are still missing, while my test passes without having to add anything
+From now on, while adding all the other fields in the show.blade.php, Adam keeps getting errors to indicate which fields are still missing, while my test passes without having to add anything.